-Vegan Recipes with Black Beans – Black beans are a pantry staple that can be used in a variety of dishes.
-Easily flavored in different ways and boasting many nutritional benefits, you’ll want to keep a few cans of pre-cooked or a bag of dried beans on hand.
+Black beans are a pantry staple that can be used in a variety of dishes.
+They’re inexpensive, versatile, and boast many nutritional benefits.
+Keep a few cans of pre-cooked or a bag of dried beans on hand so you can whip up tasty recipes with black beans any day of the week!

 Black beans, whether dried or canned, are a handy ingredient to keep in your pantry.
 They are a wonderful addition to recipes for any time of day.
 Try them for breakfast, lunch, dinner, appetizers and snacks, and even dessert!

 If you have a can or bag in your pantry, you won’t go hungry!
+Their mild flavor and meaty texture lends itself well to a variety of dishes.
 Check out this collection of easy vegan recipes with black beans!

 Black beans are in the legume family and, like all legumes, are high in protein and fiber.
 They also contain good amounts of calcium, iron, magnesium, folate, copper, and zinc.